-To clean a stuffed animal toy, rub a little cornstarch onto the toy, wait about five minutes, and then brush it clean.
+To freshen up a stuffed animal toy, sprinkle it with a little cornstarch, let sit for about five minutes, and then brush it clean.
 Or place the stuffed animal (or a few small ones) into a bag.
 Sprinkle cornstarch into the bag, close it tightly, and shake.
-Now brush the pretend pets clean.
+Now brush them clean.

 Guard against athlete’s foot